 Roles: Take turns guessing and acting things out

 Tear the paper up into squares, so there's about 5-10 squares per person (more for a longer game, and less for a shorter game).
-Everyone will write the name of one person on each square of paper (think real life celebrities, or characters from your favorite movie — anyone from Cinderella to Putin, really).
+Everyone will write the name of one person on each square of paper (think real life celebrities, or characters from your favorite movie — anyone from Cinderella to Abraham Lincoln, really).

 Sit in a circle, then break up the group into teams (2 or 3 people per team).
 Typically you're teamed up with whoever is across from you in the circle.